College of Richard Collyer: Grammar school

 Collyer's ceased to accept boarders in 1935, and the dormitories were converted into much-needed library and common-room space.
 Plans for adding a gymnasium and other facilities were abandoned in 1939, when the school accepted evacuees from the Mercers' School in London, and pupil numbers soared to over 400 in three streams.
 (The accommodation crisis was solved by building hutted classrooms, but numbers continued to rise because of the post-war 'baby boom', and the huts were not demolished until the 1980s.)
 In 1944 it became a voluntary-aided grammar school, and its education was again made available free to the scholars.
 In the 1950s it had around 500 pupils, rising slowly to over 600 during the 1960s.
+By 1962, when university education had been made free to students, the school sent 55 students out of 80 leavers into higher education.

 In the early 1960s an Old Collyerian (OC), Dr. William W. Duckering (1861–1945) bequeathed £22,000 to the school "for its general purposes".
 The bequest paid for a new laboratory block, gymnasium and changing rooms in 1961, and an assembly and dining hall with theatrical stage facilities, modern kitchens attached, and a 'Small Upper Hall' above the new foyer, all completed in 1963.
 The new hall was named the 'Duckering Hall', and the smaller hall the 'Duckering Room'.
 (The final phase of building work, to be a new classroom block replacing the World War Two emergency wooden huts, was never undertaken.)
 Between 1960 and 1963 the playing fields were also extended, levelled, and new sports facilities were added.
 In 1964 a headmaster's house was built on the site, replacing the accommodation that was originally included in the 1892 school block.

-In the 1960s the then headmaster, Douglas Coulson, left to take up the position of headmaster at Queen Elizabeth School, Blackburn.
+In 2017, Neil Lyndon alleged that Douglas Coulson, who was principal from 1956 to 1964, had been "addicted to thrashing boys’ bottoms with bamboo canes," who had carried out at least one beating a week, and that "the institution he led crawled with both predatory and repressed homosexuals."